Thrive Market and ButcherBox are two delivery services with very noticeable differences.

 If you are not home to collect your delivery, it should stay cool for up to 8 hours due to the dry ice inside the box, which is ideal for people who are out during the day.

-All orders from ButcherBox will arrive inside an insulated box to keep the organic products cool or frozen.
+All orders from ButcherBox will arrive inside an insulated box with dry ice to keep the organic products cool or frozen.

 Depending on the specific cuts ordered, your meat will arrive frozen or cold.
 All of our meat arrived in vacuum-sealed packaging, which keeps the meat fresh.